maboa/MDN/landing-audio-video-delivery.md

 The API supports use cases ranging from simple clear key decryption to high value video (given an appropriate user agent implementation).
 License/key exchange is controlled by the application, facilitating the development of robust playback applications supporting a range of content decryption and protection technologies.

-One of the principle uses of EME is to allow browsers to implement [DRM (Digital Rights Management)](http://en.wikipedia.org/wiki/Digital_rights_management) which helps protect web-based content (especially video) from being copied.
+One of the principle uses of EME is to allow browsers to implement [DRM (Digital Rights Management)](http://en.wikipedia.org/wiki/Digital_rights_management) which helps prevent web-based content (especially video) from being copied.

 ###Adaptive Streaming